How to track your law firm’s marketing activities

 • Where those enquiries came from?

-Law firms often have a busy reception or new enquiry teams answering calls, whilst at the same time scanning, copying, filing, perhaps doing office management and other activities alongside dealing with clients and booking meeting rooms.
+Law firms often have a busy reception or client intake teams answering calls, whilst at the same time scanning, copying, filing, perhaps doing office management and other activities alongside dealing with clients and booking meeting rooms.
 Often there are many different individuals with varying levels of knowledge of what areas of law your firm can handle and how to handle those calls.
-A properly mapped out process on what to do with those calls will help convert more clients.
+A clear, well-mapped process for handling calls can significantly improve client conversion.

 It can also be awkward to ask potential clients how they found your firm, and sometimes callers aren’t sure of the difference between online adverts and natural search results on Google.